ztrhgf/Powershell_CICD_repository/README.md

   - **customizable**
     - everything is written in Powershell
   - **idiot-proof :)**
-    - warns against commiting changes, that could break your environment (changed thing is used elsewhere)
+    - warns against commiting changes, that could break your environment (if changed thing is used elsewhere)
+      - script contain syntax errors
       - modification of functions parameters
       - modification of variable value (applies just for variables in Variables PS module)
-      - deletion of function, variable
+      - deletion of function or variable
-      - script with syntax errors
       - etc
+- **no paid tools needed**
 - last but not least
   - **distribute any kind of content** (ps1, exe, ini, whatever) **to any local/remote location**
     - driven by customConfig.ps1
-  - automatic scheduled task creation (from XML definition), so ps1 script (modules that it depend on) and sched. task, that should run it, can be distributed together
+  - automatic **scheduled task creation** (from XML definition), so ps1 script (modules that it depend on) and sched. task, that should run it, can be distributed together
-  - automatic script signing (if enabled)
+  - automatic **script signing** (if enabled)
-- **no paid tools needed**

-- check [examples](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/2.%20HOW%20TO%20USE%20-%20EXAMPLES.md) or [watch video](https://youtu.be/R3wjRT0zuOk?t=612) for getting better insight
+- check [examples](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/2.%20HOW%20TO%20USE%20-%20EXAMPLES.md) or [watch short introduction video](https://youtu.be/-xSJXbmOgyk) for getting better insight

 # How code validation works
-- after you commit your changes, pre-commit git hook initiate checks defined in pre-commit.ps1
+- after you commit your changes, pre-commit git hook automatically initiate checks defined in pre-commit.ps1
 - only if all checks are passed, commit will be created and content distributed
   - checks can stop creation of commit completely, or warn you about possible problems and let you decide, whether to continue